Developing and Implementing Industry-based Compliance Projects

-For some years, the International Monetary Fund (IMF) has assisted tax administrations in Southeast Europe develop and implement contemporary compliance risk management (CRM) methodology, including developing strategies and compliance projects for mitigating major “risk clusters (e.g. industry sector based).
+For some years, the International Monetary Fund (IMF) has assisted tax administrations in South East Europe develop and implement contemporary compliance risk management (CRM) methodology, including developing strategies and compliance projects for mitigating major “risk clusters (e.g. industry sector based).
 While most tax administrations have a good understanding of CRM principles, many are experiencing difficulties in translating these principles into practice.
-In general, only a small part of their compliance efforts are based in compliance strategies and projects developed in accordance with contemporary CRM methodology.
+In general, only a small part of their compliance efforts are based on compliance strategies and projects developed in accordance with contemporary CRM methodology.
 Thus, it is questionable whether compliance efforts are effectively addressing the major risks that make up the respective countries’ tax gaps.

 What you learned

-The aim of this workshop is to facilitate tax administrations in Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, and Serbia in implementing contemporary compliance risk management (CRM) methodology that will better enable them to mitigate major compliance risks (these that make up the bulk of their respective countries’ tax gaps) and through this increase taxpayer compliance and optimize revenue collection.
+The aim of this workshop is to facilitate tax administrations in Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, and Serbia in implementing contemporary CRM methodology that will better enable them to mitigate major compliance risks (these that make up the bulk of their respective countries’ tax gaps) and through this increase taxpayer compliance and optimize revenue collection.

 The participants from each of the tax administrations were able to develop and implement compliance improvement plans (CIPs) by:

-- Improving their understanding of the key components of the CRM process and CRM implementation steps;
+- Improving their understanding of the key components of the CRM process and implementation steps

 - Understanding and articulating the particular issues and problems that impede their efficient and effective implementation of industry CIPs

-- Developing practical solutions to their specific problems and common problems across all tax administrations; and
+- Developing practical solutions to their specific problems and common problems across all tax administrations

 - Creating an action plan and timeline for dealing with the problems impeding the implementation of industry CIPs

 How you benefited

 General framework for the workshop will be the ABCD model: